 If your vehicle has this option, there's a built-in child restraint in the right rear seat position.
 This child restraint system conforms to all applicable Federal Motor Vehicle Safety Standards.
+This child restraint is designed for use only by children who weigh between 22 and 66 pounds (10 and 30 kg) and whose height is between 33.5 and 50 inches (850 and 1270 mm) and who are capable of sitting upright alone.

-This child restraint is designed for use only by children who weigh between 20 and 66 lbs.
-(9 and 30 kg) and whose height is 50 inches (127 cm) or less and who are capable of sitting upright alone.
-The child should be one year old or more and at least 28 inches (71 cm) in height.
+The child should also be at least one year old.
 It is important to use a rear-facing infant restraint until the child is about a year old.
 A rear-facing restraint gives the infant's head, neck and body the support they would need in a crash.
 See "Child Restraints" later in this section for more information.